keploy/community-blog/clxsddczl000008lcgj8peuwl.md

 6. **Versioning:** From HTTP/1.1 to HTTP/3 (also known as QUIC), HTTP has evolved to improve speed and security.

-These characteristics make HTTP essential for the seamless retrieval of data across the internet.
+These characteristics make http code essential for the seamless retrieval of data across the internet.

 ## The Breakdown of HTTP Status Codes